Skip to content

 Road tax on electric cars

 One of the perks of electric cars is that, for now at least, road tax is free.
 All fully electric cars are free to tax, regardless of whether they cost £20,000 or £200,000.
-This is set to last until April 2025, when electric cars will move to the same two-tier system as combustion-engined cars.
-Read more here.
+This is set to last until April 2025, when electric cars will move to the same two-tier system as combustion-engined cars – so, from the first time you renew the tax after that point, you'll be charged the same figures as the cars in the table above.

 Is road tax cheaper for hybrid cars?

 Road tax for hybrid cars is marginally cheaper than non-hybrid petrol or diesel cars.
 Yearly road tax costs are £10 less than for non-hybrid equivalents.
-Hybrids and plug-in hybrid cars that cost more than £40,000 will still cost over £550 a year to tax until the seventh year.
+Hybrids and plug-in hybrid cars that cost more than £40,000 will still cost almost £600 a year to tax until the seventh year.

 How do I tax my car?